 No instructions have been given on the taxation of incomes, profits and other flows related to initial coin offerings.
 The document issued by the Irish revenue service does not say anything about digital tokens and token sales.

-Please note that the information above is of a general nature, and tax advice should be sought in all circumstances before entering any transactions.
+Please note that the information above is of a general nature.
+Tax treatment depends on individual circumstances and may change as Revenue issues new guidance.
+Always seek professional advice before entering transactions involving cryptocurrency.
+If you have crypto investments or accept crypto in your business, it’s important and tax advice should be sought in all circumstances before entering any transactions.

 Got a Question?